lucavallin/barco/README.md

 ## Improvements

 - [ ] Move print statements to main
-- [ ] Use CLI library for parsing arguments
 - [ ] Use CMake and Vcpkg
 - [ ] Review code documentation
+- [ ] Can I remove goto statements?